bestfreelancing/ReadymoneyfinInsurance/README.md

 ### Packaging as jar

-To build the final jar and optimize the EmithramInsurane application for production, run:
+To build the final jar and optimize the EmithramInsurance application for production, run:

 ```